“I’m so tired of all this political correctness,” Pete says.

-And across the globe, a popular LA party for “Dads” and muscle bears recently refused entry to a trans man because his ID stated his gender as female, even though he presented as male.
+And across the globe, a popular LA party for “Dads” and muscle bears refused entry to a trans man because his ID stated his gender as female, even though he presented as male.

 I’ve received countless emails and comments on my blog from people who have experienced discrimination for not being “masculine” enough.